 Non-skiing children are well looked after

 The Playhouse is an English-speaking kindergarten caring for children from 18 months to seven years old at the Sport Pavilion.
 It has flexible hours, so children can be dropped off at anytime.
-Snowli Sunshine Kids Club is at the top of Mannlichen and accepts non-skiers from four weeks to eight years of age.
+Snowli Kids Club is at the top of Mannlichen and accepts non-skiers from four weeks to eight years of age.

 During high season the Swiss Ski and Snowboard School Wengen, together with the local tourist board, organises a weekly children’s party in Hasenstall, at the Hotel Silberhorn, for children up to the age of 15 years.

 A variety of ski courses for adults – and heli-skiing too

 Altitude runs group and private lessons in skiing and snowboarding, and performance coaching for off-piste, bumps, racing and freestyle.
 Heli-skiing is also on offer, as is mountain guiding and instructor training courses.

 Swiss Ski and Snowboard School Wengen offers morning and afternoon group lessons from Sunday to Friday, as well as private lessons.
 Swiss Ski School Kleine Scheidegg is based up the mountain, and Privat Ski and Snowboard School offers private tuition from young English-speaking instructors.